The Ultimate HIPAA Compliance Checklist for 2022

 Technical safeguards protect against unauthorized access or alteration to PHI that’s stored electronically, such as in an application or system.

-Examples of common technical safeguards are antivirus software and data encryption.
+Examples of common technical safeguards are antivirus software, data encryption, and access controls like multifactor authentication.

 Image depicting the three types of HIPAA safeguards: administrative, physical, and technical, with examples of each.